pjgg/ScalaPlayGound/AkkaSupervisor/README.md

 # Akka Supervisor plus Kamon monitor example

-Based in a previous example [AkkaMealyAdvanceStateMachine] where I create an irishPub with a Tender and several customers and a opening and closing pub scheduler, I create this other example with a supervisor and monitoring.
+Based in a previous example [AkkaMealyAdvanceStateMachine] where I create an irishPub with a Tender and several customers and an opening and closing pub scheduler, I create this other example with a supervisor and monitoring.
 If a customer '[Person]' order a pint when the pub is closed, then the [tender] will not deliver any pint to this customer, but if the pints are ordered before the closing time then all the pints will be delivered.
 Also a tender can blow up at anytime, and throw an exception '[RepoDownException]' randomly.
 This exception must be handler by the supervisor '[OwnerSupervisor]' who will clean all the tender orders and create an other tender totally new.